north bay trumpet

 interested in taking lessons.

-- Never help a child with a task that
+- Never help a child directly with a task that

-after a practice session that has gone well is adequate
+after a practice session that has gone well is often adequate support.

-listener and progress monitor 1 or 2 times a week.
+and progress monitor 1 or 2 times a week if necessary.

-by the comment: "I am sure you could do that by the
+together followed by the parent comment like: "I am sure you could do

 practice and take lessons."